prepare.blog

 Let me save you some money and storage space.
 I’ve field-tested a lot of emergency gear across Washington and Oregon, and some popular products are genuinely terrible.

 “72-hour food buckets” from no-name brands.
 Some have impressive calorie counts on the label but deliver meals with almost no protein and extreme sodium that actually increases your water needs.
-Stick with reputable brands like Mountain House, Augason Farms, or ReadyWise, and always check per-serving macros.
+Stick with reputable brands like Mountain House, Augason Farms, or ReadyWise, and always check per-serving macros before you buy.

 Dynamo hand-crank everything.
 Most cheap models require 3–5 minutes of cranking for 10 minutes of dim light.
 The gears strip, your hand cramps, and you’re frustrated in the dark.
 Invest in a quality battery-powered or solar-hybrid option instead.